shyambasnet1/azure-docs/articles/expressroute/scalable-gateway.md

 ### Upgrade options

 If you have an existing gateway using the ErGw1Az, ErGw2Az, or ErGw3Az SKU, you can [upgrade](expressroute-howto-add-gateway-portal-resource-manager.md#upgrade-the-gateway-sku) directly to the scalable gateway SKU.
-No migration tool is required.
+When upgrading from ErGw1Az, ErGw2Az, or ErGw3Az to ErGwScale, the gateway subnet must be at least /26.
+Otherwise, the deployment will fail.No migration tool is required.
 You can perform upgrades through the Azure portal or by using PowerShell.

 The upgrade process can take up to 2 hours to complete.
 During this time, your gateway remains available without downtime.